What is depression?

 - Healthier eating and sleeping patterns

 - Fewer headaches, body aches and pains

-If emptiness and despair have taken hold of your life and won’t go away, contact us for a free consultation.
+If emptiness and despair have taken hold of your life and won’t go away, contact me for a free consultation.
 No matter how hopeless you feel, you can get better.